DaveThw/davethw.github.io/_posts/2018-02-01-video-conversion.md

 In the `[FORMAT]` section, look for `format_long_name`.

+Note: complete filenames can be easily inserted into the Command Prompt by dragging the file from a Directory window and dropping on the Command window!..

 If necessary, concatenate files with:
 ```shell
 C:\Users\Dave>copy /b "C:\Users\Dave\Desktop\Birdsong\1st Dress\M2U00032.MPG" + "C:\Users\Dave\Desktop\Birdsong\1st Dress\M2U00033.MPG" "C:\Users\Dave\Desktop\Birdsong\1st Dress\First Half.MPG"